 This book contains examples of:

-- All Gays Are Pedophiles: Uncle Pete molests his nephew when he's just a boy.
+- All Gays Are Pedophiles: Being homophobic propaganda for conversion therapy this is a given.
+Uncle Pete molests his nephew when he's just a boy.

 - Author Tract: Richard Cohen is supposedly an "ex-gay" who has written books about "curing" homosexuality.